VNerdIO/Resume/README.md

 **Automation and Cloud Engineer Lead**
 **Jan 2016 - Present**

 Served in a variety of roles to solve technology challenges.
 Established standards and documentation around TVA Cloud Best Practices.
 Utilized Agile methodology to implement multi-cloud strategy and reduce on-premise spend.
-Led a seperate agile team effort to reduce technical debt in infrastructure by resolving technical debt.
-Collected requirements for new projects,
+Led a seperate agile team effort to reduce technical debt in infrastructure.
+Collected requirements for new projects, worked with project managers to develop task schedules.

 ## Claris Networks